MexiMoo/SMPbeta-Launcher/README.md

 This launcher will allow you to join the SMPbeta server.
 This launcher also allows to join the side-modded servers!

+#
+# DISCLAIMER: The credits of Forge and the mods being used, goes to their developers!
+We only use these pieces of software!

 Website: https://maxrook.nl/server/